 If you want to be financially stable, you’ll need to manage your loans and make sure you’re paying them on time.
 It might not always be easy, but it’s one of the most critical factors that affect your credit score.

 If you’re like most Americans, you probably have at least one loan.
 But, let’s face it, you probably have several.
 And keeping track of all the payments and due dates may be overwhelming.
-So it’s wise to automate the process by setting up auto-pay for loans that you make payments for each month.
+So it’s wise to automate the process by setting up automatic personal loan payments.
 In addition, using an auto-pay feature will help you to avoid missed payments and late fees.

 Here’s a shortlist of some of the most common types of loans out there and some best practices for managing them: